pauladmm/pauladmm/README.md

 And I'm excited to welcome you to my personal GitHub page!

-As a self-taught programmer, I've been exploring the world of full-stack and software development, and I'm eager to share my projects and experiences with you.
+As a self-taught programmer and now an officially student again, I've been exploring the world of web and software development, and I'm eager to share my projects and experiences with you.

 #### My Background :microscope:
 My background is in chemistry, and I spent several years working in the food industry in R&D and Quality departments.
 Although I enjoyed my work, I realized that my hobbies and interests aligned more closely with the tech field.
 So, I decided to make a career transition and pursue my passion for programming.